jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 which are currently interesting and started to look at some declarative ways in which these parts can be obtained.

-Why not SAX: As a principle, the programmer should only have to handle the cases which are interesting to them, not wade manually through a haystack in search of a needle, which means the library should provide an expressive way of associating the nodes of interest with their
+Why better than SAX: As a principle, the programmer should only have to handle the cases which are interesting to them, not wade manually through a haystack in search of a needle, which means the library should provide an expressive way of associating the nodes of interest with their